samuelsihotang1/samuelsihotang1/README.md

 <a href="#my-programming-tasks"><img src="https://readme-typing-svg.demolab.com?font=Cairo+Play&color=2AA889&size=23&pause=500&height=50&lines=Excited+to+learn+new+stuff;Problem+Solver+and+Creative;Proficient in Java and C" alt="Excited to learn new stuff"/></a>

-I am an undergraduate student in information systems at the Del Institute of Technology who is passionate about learning new things, especially in the field of software development.
-I never give up because it is incredibly satisfying when I succeed after experiencing multiple failures.
-I am able to work effectively in a team and am willing to be led by experienced individuals.
+I am a highly motivated individual with a strong interest in software development, currently pursuing an undergraduate degree in Information Systems.
+I have a tenacious approach to learning, embracing failure as a natural part of the process towards achieving success.
+I thrive in collaborative environments and am receptive to guidance from experienced professionals.

 <a href="#my-programming-tasks"><img src="https://github-readme-stats.vercel.app/api/top-langs?username=samuelsihotang1&theme=gotham&hide_border=true&hide=makefile" width="340" align=right alt="samuelsihotang1"/></a>

 #### 👉 About Me

 - 🌱 I’m currently learning: Laravel
-- 🎓 College Major: Information Systems
+- 🎓 Education: Del Institute of Technology
 - 📍 Country: Indonesia
 - ✉️ Email: samsihotang1@gmail.com